Free Shipping for orders over $79 - Shop Now!

 • Keep the bristles fresh and clean by replacing toothbrushes every three months.

-• Prevent cavities and strengthen their teeth – and yours – by adding chewable Calcifood wafers or Bio-Dent tablets to your daily health routine.
+• Prevent cavities and strengthen their teeth – and yours – by adding chewable Calcifood wafers or Bio-Dent tablets (you can chew these, too) to your daily routine.

 Don’t let kids fall asleep with sugar still on their teeth!